sinnie/learn_web_dev/node.md

 * __I/O__ - I/O is short for input/output and describes any program operation or device that transfers data to or from a peripheral device.
 Inputs are the signals or data received by a system and outputs are the signals or data sent from it.
 * You'll often hear __Asynchronous__ as well.
 Asynchronous means, in the case of Node.js, that the server can respond to multiple requests at a time.
 It will not stop or block any API requests and will respond to all when the response is ready to send accordingly.
 Working asynchronously allows you to start processing data that does not require the result of the communication while the communication goes on.

-> From a developer's point of view, Node.js is single-threaded, but under the hood, Node uses __libuv__ to handle __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libuv directly, but you should be aware of it.
+> From a developer's point of view, Node.js is single-threaded, but under the hood, Node uses __libuv__ to handle __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libuv directly, but you should be aware of it because libuv is really the foundation of Node.js.

 ---